yidakra/rainlabel/README.md

 The frontend will be available at `http://localhost:3000`

+#### Note on esbuild override

+We temporarily pin `esbuild` via the `overrides` field in `frontend/package.json` to `^0.25.9`.
+This ensures compatibility with our current `vite` toolchain, which may resolve to a newer `esbuild` version that causes install or build issues.
+If you update `vite` or related plugins, re-evaluate whether this override is still required.

 ### Adding Videos

 1. Place video files (MP4, AVI, MOV, MKV, WebM) in the `videos/` directory